 November is San Diego's shoulder season, tourist-wise.
 Early in the month is a great time to visit if you want to enjoy the attractions without elbowing your way through the crowds.

 Those quiet conditions will continue through the middle of the month.
 After that, things get busy.
-Thanksgiving is celebrated on the fourth Thursday of November, and many people also get the following Friday off from work, which gives them a four-day holiday.
+Thanksgiving is the fourth Thursday of November, and many people also get the following Friday off from work, which gives them a four-day holiday.

 San Diego Weather in November